Mincoiin/Mindaso/README.md

 Currently adds:

 45 new Jokers, 5 of which being legendary.
-13 new Consumables, and a new consumable type, Mixotic.
+15 new Consumables, and a new consumable type, Mixotic.
-1 new Booster Pack.
+2 new Booster Packs.
-and 2 new Enhancements.
+and 4 new Enhancements.

 Currently version 1.0.0